splunk/splunk-connect-for-syslog/CONTRIBUTING.md

 ##Setup Development Environment

 For a basic development environment docker and a bash shell is all you need.
-For a more complete IDE experience see our wiki
+For a more complete IDE experience see our wiki (Setup PyCharm)[https://github.com/splunk/splunk-connect-for-syslog/wiki/SC4S-Development-Setup-Using-PyCharm]

 ##Contribution Workflow